containers/podman/docs/source/markdown/podman-pod-stats.1.md

 #### **--latest**, **-l**

 Instead of providing the pod name or ID, use the last created pod.

-The latest option is not supported on the remote client.
+(This option is not available with the remote Podman client)

 #### **--no-reset**